google-marketing-solutions/low-volume-sku-activator/README.md

 ## Important Note

-Majority of the installation script is based in Terraform and will try to create all the artefacts specified in the configuration: GCS buckets, Cloud Functions, BigQuery Datasets…if they exist you may want to import the status into Terraform prior execution.
+Majority of the installation script is based in Terraform and will try to create all the artefacts specified in the configuration: GCS buckets, Cloud Functions, BigQuery Datasets… if they exist you may want to import the status into Terraform prior execution.

 Regarding Merchant data transfers, if this is the first time a Merchant transfer is created, it might fail during the first 24-72 hours, which is the time it takes for Merchant reporting generation process to be set up